PepeKwapien/PokeWeakness/README.md

 I've been playing Pokemons for more than 15 years and even I forget what's effective against Starmie or Spiritomb.
 Who wants to remember that anyway?

+## Run
+~~Curently entire system is deployed to [Cloud](https://pokeweakness.kwapien.dev/).~~ While above link will stil work, the app is deployed to my [home server](https://pokeweakness.kwapien.dev/).
+If it doesn't work, I unplugged my server ¯\_(ツ)_/¯

+You can run the app with ng serve or using dockerfile.
+For this app to work it requires my [PokemonAPI](https://github.com/PepeKwapien/PokemonBasics) - simply provide url to it in environment object.
+If you are running it with docker, make sure you provide right url to nginx.conf and make sure both api and this app are in the same docker network

 ## Usage
-Curently entire system is deployed to [Cloud](https://pokeweakness.kwapien.dev/).

-Have patience when launching it for the first time.
-I'm using free services and tiers to host everything for now.
-With the first request you might encounter my inactive database which likes to cosplay Snorlax.
-It will wake up after 1-2 minutes after first request so have patience Trainer!

-For this app to work it requires my [PokemonAPI](https://github.com/PepeKwapien/PokemonBasics)

-Simply just type a name of a Pokemon you want to beat the Grimer out of and check things like type effectiveness, abilities and stats so you don't get surprised by things like Purugly's Speed (no seriously, check it, it's nuts)
+Simply just type a name of a Pokemon you want to beat the Grimer out of and check things like type effectiveness, abilities and stats, so you don't get surprised by things like Purugly's Speed (no seriously, check it, it's nuts)

 ![image](https://github.com/PepeKwapien/PokeWeakness/assets/51708716/c91e168c-20c0-4cab-bab5-66571099a055)
 ![image](https://github.com/PepeKwapien/PokeWeakness/assets/51708716/27679098-6b02-49f5-9614-2edf892867b3)